accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/11.8/annexe.md

 #### Technical notes

-It is possible to use a tag with a WAI-ARIA attribute `role="listbox"` to replace a tag `<select>`.
+It is possible to use a tag with a WAI-ARIA `role="listbox"` attribute to replace a `<select>` tag.
 However, it is impossible to create groups of options using WAI-ARIA.
 As a result, a list requiring a group of options structured using a tag with a WAI-ARIA `role="listbox"` attribute will be considered not to conform to criterion 11.8.